cecann10/Test/Metis_Projects/project_3_celinaplaza/README.md

 ## DATA & FILE OVERVIEW

 - **File List**:
     * [Data Collection](data_and_modeling/data/NHANES_data_collection.ipynb) - worksheet for pulling in all XPT files that NHANES data originally came in.
-Then data was combined to master document, filtered to key features, and cleaned.  csv of cleaned dataset is [here](data_and_modeling/data/csv/nhanes_clean.csv)
+Then data was combined to master document, filtered to key features, and cleaned.  csv of cleaned dataset is [here](data_and_modeling/data/csv/nhanes_clean.csv) **NOTE ORIGINAL XPT FILES HAVE BEEN REMOVED FROM FOLDER DUE TO SIZE LIMITIONS OF METIS PROJECTS ON GITHUB.
+THEREFORE FUNCTIONS IN THIS WORKSHEET PULLING IN XPT DATA WILL NOT WORK.**

     * [Raw data](data_and_modeling/data/NHANES_files) - all NHANES original survey data in XPT format, categorized in folders according to what information is found in that section of the survey